Cardiology in Manhattan

-- Ambulatory electrocardiogram (ECG or EKG) – a test that’s performed while you are walking around and carrying out your normal daily activities; it helps to detect abnormal heart rates and rhythms
+A test that’s performed while you are walking around and carrying out your normal daily activities; it helps to detect abnormal heart rates and rhythms

-- Cardiac catheterization – a test that checks how the heart is working and checks for abnormalities in order to diagnose and treat cardiovascular conditions
+A test that checks how the heart is working and checks for abnormalities in order to diagnose and treat cardiovascular conditions

-- Holter monitoring – a test that’s used to detect heart rhythm irregularities that aren’t found during a regular ECG exam
+A test that’s used to detect heart rhythm irregularities that aren’t found during a regular ECG exam

-- Ankle-brachial index test – a test that’s done by measuring blood pressure at the ankle and the arm, typically while a person is at rest, in order to predict the severity of peripheral arterial disease (PAD); in some cases, the test will also be performed during an exercise stress test
+A test that’s done by measuring blood pressure at the ankle and the arm, typically while a person is at rest, in order to predict the severity of peripheral arterial disease (PAD); in some cases, the test will also be performed during an exercise stress test

 Treatment for cardiovascular disease will depend upon each patient’s unique needs.
 Treatment options may include:

-- Lifestyle changes – Changing your diet and exercise and other lifestyle factors can significantly help.
+Changing your diet and exercise and other lifestyle factors can significantly help.
 This may include eating a low-fat and low-sodium diet, performing at least 30 minutes of moderate exercise on most days of the week, quitting smoking, and decreasing alcohol intake.

-- Medications – There are a variety of prescription medications that can improve symptoms.
+There are a variety of prescription medications that can improve symptoms.
 The type of medication will depend on the type of heart disease.

-- Medical procedures or surgery – If necessary, surgery may be an effective treatment option.
+If necessary, surgery may be an effective treatment option.
 The type of surgical procedure recommended will depend upon the type of heart disease and the extent of the damage to your heart.

 Although each type of cardiovascular disease typically has different symptoms, many have similar warning signs.
 Some of these include: